FIFA Club World Cup: Knock-out tournaments (2005–2023)

 In 2021, the way the tournament was hosted was changed, and the host was no longer chosen for two consecutive years.
 The 2021 edition, held in 2022 in the United Arab Emirates due to the impact of the COVID-19 pandemic on association football, saw Chelsea defeat Brazil's Palmeiras 2–1 after extra time in the final to claim their first title.
-The 2022 edition could not be held in December as usual due to the 2022 FIFA World Cup taking place in the winter, and there were rumors of the tournament being cancelled that year.
+The 2022 edition could not be held in December as usual due to the 2022 FIFA World Cup taking place in the winter, and there were rumours of the tournament being cancelled that year.
 However, in December 2022, FIFA announced that the tournament would start in February in Morocco.
 Saudi Arabia's Al-Hilal, by defeating Flamengo in the semi-finals, became the third Asian team to reach the final.
 However, they lost in the final, falling 5–3 to Real Madrid, which remains the highest-scoring final in the tournament's history.
 Manchester City was the last champion under this format, defeating Fluminense in the 2023 edition.